 While Ukraine and Russia share common historical origins, the west of the country has closer ties with its European neighbours, particularly Poland, and nationalist sentiment is strongest there.

 Read full profile

 Many newspapers publish Ukrainian and Russian-language editions.
-The press is diverse in terms of formats and political affiliation.

 Some key dates in Ukraine's history:

 1918 - Ukraine declares independence after Russian Revolution.

 1921 - Soviet rule established as Russian Red Army conquers two-thirds of Ukraine.

 1932 - At least seven million peasants perish in man-made famine during Stalin's collectivisation campaign.

 1941-44 - Ukraine suffers terrible wartime devastation during Nazis occupation.